Manual registration

 mn_myproject.onFormLoad

-show the prefix to use and an example for the form load
+The command mn build, mn deploy and mn start show the prefix to use and an example for the form load event.

 Form